Garfield Sobers: Style and technique

 An outstanding all-rounder, Sobers was left-handed as both batsman and bowler.
 His versatility enabled him to bowl all varieties of left-arm bowling from spin to fast-medium.
 As a fielder he was usually stationed close to the wicket but he was also a very capable outfielder.

 In a 1988 interview with Norman May, the great Australian batsman and cricket administrator Sir Donald Bradman described Sobers as the best all rounder he ever saw, and gave this assessment of his style and technique:

 Richie Benaud described Sobers as "the greatest all-round cricketer the world has seen".
 Benaud wrote, "Sobers was a brilliant batsman, splendid fielder, particularly close to the wicket, and a bowler of extraordinary skill, whether bowling with the new ball, providing orthodox left-arm spin or over-the-wrist spin".

 Fred Trueman enjoyed a great rivalry with Sobers and later described him as a "sublime left-hand batsman" who was "one of the greatest cricketers ever to have graced the game, certainly the greatest all-rounder".
 Trueman went on to say that Sobers as a batsman "has a great cricketing brain and his thought processes are lightning quick".

 C. L. R. James, when describing the batsmanship of Wilton St Hill, commented upon St Hill's ability to judge the ball early in its flight and so quickly decide which stroke to play.
 In James's view, only Sir Don Bradman and Sobers were comparable with St Hill in having this capability of "seeing" the ball.
 Wisden 1969 described the "lightning footwork" of Sobers as he got into position for his stroke.
-Commenting upon Sobers' six sixes in an over against his team in 1968, Glamorgan captain Tony Lewis said: "It was not sheer slogging through strength, but scientific hitting with every movement working in harmony."
+Commenting upon Sobers's six sixes in an over against his team in 1968, Glamorgan captain Tony Lewis said: "It was not sheer slogging through strength, but scientific hitting with every movement working in harmony."